Nalla Narasimha Reddy Education Society's Group of Institutions

-Nalla Narasimha Reddy Education Society's Group of Institutions, Hyderabad (NNRG Hyderabad) is a autonomous college, focusing on engineering,pharmacy and management studies located in Hyderabad, India.
+Nalla Narasimha Reddy Education Society's Group of Institutions, Hyderabad (NNRG Hyderabad) is an autonomous college, focusing on engineering, pharmacy and management studies located in Hyderabad, India.

 History

 Founded in 2009 by Nalla Narasimha Reddy, the organization has the primary objective of educating young people to prepare them for national and international requirements, to fund the needy and to promote research in science and technology.
 An "Integrated Contiguous Campus" with multi-disciplinary Technical, Engineering, Pharmacy and Management programs under the banner of Nalla Narasimha Reddy Education Society's (NNRES) Group of Institutions has been created.

 The college is situated at Narapally.
 It can accommodate about 600 students.

 Academics

 An institution with academic and research-oriented courses, the B.Tech. programs (undergraduate programs) number about 6.
 Major branches among them are Computer Science and Engineering, Information Technology, Electronics and Communication, Electrical and Electronics, Mechanical, and Civil.
 The postgraduate programs namely M.Tech., MBA, MPharm and MCA.